 Customers will see the adjusted service charge in October.

 Please continue to pay at the current rate until the adjustment is made.
 Please note adjustments will be backdated.

-To continue to follow government guidelines regarding social distancing and essential travel during the Coronavirus pandemic, we have had to adapt our services when tackling ASB.
+To continue to follow government guidelines during the Coronavirus pandemic, we have had to adapt our services when tackling ASB.
 We are now focussing on telephone or email contact with our customers and will continue to be guided by our ASB procedure for case management.
 Although our investigations will be different, we are committed to doing the following: